 Is it bulgur or bulgar?

 Technically both are correct, as far as I can tell, as is bulghur.
-However, bulgur seems to be the most common spelling.
+However, bulgur wheat seems to be the most common spelling.

 Make it Gluten-Free